canibanoglu/tango_with_django_book/chapters/templates.rst

 #.
 In a *base template*, provide the skeleton structure of a standard page along with any common content (i.e. the copyright notice that goes in the footer, the logo and title that appears in the section), and then define a number of *blocks* which are subject to change depending on which page the user is viewing.
 #.
 Create specific templates - all of which inherit from the base template - and specify the contents of each block.

-Reoccurring HTML and the Base Template
+Reoccurring HTML and The Base Template
 --------------------------------------
 Given the templates that we have created so far it should be pretty obvious that we have been repeating a fair bit of HTML code.
 Below we have abstracted away any page specific details to show the skeleton structure that we have been repeating within each template.